My Story - Loving My Son Through Alcoholism

 She and I raced to his Brooklyn apartment not knowing what we'd find.
 He was holed up in his bedroom.
 Empty vodka bottles littered the floor and his bed.
 The room was a mess.
 He was so drunk I was amazed he was still conscious.

-After the 4th rehab fails, my daughter asked me to get him out of her apartment where he had been staying.
+After the 4th rehab failed, my daughter asked me to get him out of her apartment where he had been staying.
 He was packing when I got there.
 I asked him where he wanted me to drop him off.

 “You mean I can’t come home?” he said.